bazelbuild/bazel/site/docs/skylark/build-style.md

  * The value of the name attribute should be a literal constant string (except in macros). *Rationale*: External tools use the name attribute to refer a rule.
 They need to find rules without having to interpret code.

+ * When setting boolean-type attributes, use boolean values, not integer values.
+   For legacy reasons, rules will still convert integers to booleans as needed, but this is discouraged. *Rationale*: `flaky = 1` could be misread as saying "deflake this target by rerunning it once". `flaky = True` unambiguously says "this test is flaky".

 ## Differences with Python style guide